lmboat/ms_cpdaa_analysis/README.md

 The MS CpDAA Analysis Suite was created and developed by Lisa Boatner.

 About: Processing pipeline for aggregating and analyzing outputs from various mass-spectromtery experiments (ex.
-ABPP, Silac, TMT, Iodination, Label-Free, N-terminal), software packages (ex.
+ABPP, Silac, TMT, Iodination, Label-Free, N-terminal, DIA), software packages (ex.
 FragPipe, MaxQuant, Skyline, ProLuCID), and  replicates.

 ## Output
 1. Sites of labeling mapped to amino acid positions in a reference protein sequence